-Apple production – growing, pruning, harvesting, and packing – is highly labor intensive.
-The apple industry is heavily dependent on migrant labor, H-2A, and H-2B workers to grow, harvest, pack and process apples and apple products.
+Background: The U.S. apple industry is heavily dependent on migrant labor, H-2A, and H-2B workers to harvest, pack, and process apples and apple products.

-- Provides a stable, adequate and predictable supply of agricultural labor capable of participating legally in the U.S. workforce;
+- Provides a stable, adequate, able, and predictable supply of agricultural labor capable of participating legally in the U.S. workforce.

-- Addresses the high level of wage rates in the H-2A program, simplifies the program and provides legal reform to remove unreasonable employer sanctions and regulatory burdens.
+- Addresses the high level of guestworker wage rates, simplifies the program and provides legal reform to remove unreasonable employer sanctions and regulatory burdens.